zihan987/AX-Monitor/README.md

 ## Uninstall

-If installed globally with npm:
+If installed from GitHub or local source:

 ```bash
 npm uninstall -g @ax-embedded/axmon
 ```

-If installed from GitHub or local source, npm still records the package by the `name` in `package.json`, so the same uninstall command applies.

 If your shell still points to an old path after uninstalling, clear bash's command cache: